phan-t/cas-socialabs/CONTRIBUTING.md

 This repo leverages jekyll to build a static site at https://cas-socialabls.vmwapj.com

-Refer to https://jekyllrb.com/docs/installation/ to install Jekyll on your local machine, clone this repo and then
+Refer to https://jekyllrb.com/docs/installation/ to install Jekyll on your local machine.

 The text below (including the ---) can be used as a template for a new post.